tuananh/distroless-argocd/README.md

 ## What's ne

 Let's open an issue in ArgoCD to see if they would accept an PR to build official ArgoCD image with melange & apko.

-Benefits?

-- Actively rebuild everyday to get latest secfixes from upstream.
-- SBOM supported.
-- Small (265MB vs 379MB (for tag `v2.6.3`)).
-- Still multi-arch (same as the official one)
-- Fast build!
-Thanks to apko :)